 Serviced accommodation will often have a broader range of facilities including a full equipped kitchen and are generally larger than a hotel room equivalent.

 Stamp Duty Land Tax is a tax applicable in the UK to all property purchases and is payable by the buyer.
 The applicable rates vary depending on the value of the property and investment purchases must pay an additional 3% surcharge.

 A void period is an amount of time during which a rental property does not have a paying tenant meaning that during this period the property is not generating any rental income.
 Buying a modern and appealing investment property which will attract tenants and working with a reputable management agent who will professional long-term tenants are two ways in which you can greatly reduce the possibility of a void period.

 Understanding property investment terms

-To discuss your plans for property investment in the UK please do get in touch.
+To discuss your plans for property investment in the UK or to seek further explanation on certain property investment terms, please do get in touch.